istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

 - **Added** an environment variable for istiod `PILOT_GATEWAY_API_CONTROLLER_NAME` that allows overriding the name of the Istio Gateway API controller as exposed in the `spec.controllerName` field in the `GatewayClass` resource.
 The default value is `istio.io/gateway-controller`.

-- **Added** support for outbound traffic Proxy Protocol.
-By specifying `proxyProtocol` in a `DestinationRule.trafficPolicy`, the sidecar will send Proxy Protocol headers to the upstream service.
-This feature is not supported for HBONE proxy now.
+- **Added** support for using the PROXY Protocol for outbound traffic.
+By specifying `proxyProtocol` in a `DestinationRule.trafficPolicy`, the sidecar will send PROXY Protocol headers to the upstream service.
+This feature is not supported with HBONE proxy for now.

 - **Added** rejecting `DestinationRules` with duplicate subset names.